 The American Rescue Plan Act (ARPA) Fund is a special revenue fund and accounts for the federal funds received through the Coronavirus State and Local Fiscal Recovery Fund (CSLFRF).
-The City received and expended \$6.1 million in CSLFRF funding to mitigate the impact of COVID-19.
-Per the U.S. Treasury's Final Rule, the City elected to take the standard allowance of \$10 million as revenue loss.
-In FY 2023, the City transferred \$5 million from the ARPA Fund to the General Fund.
-In addition, the City partnered with the Gwinnett County Board of Education to complete projects at the middle school and elementary schools within our city limits.
+The City received and expended \$589,496 in CSLFRF funding to mitigate the impact of COVID-19.
+The City awarded over \$245,000 in grants to local nonprofits to assist Peachtree Corners' residents who were negatively impacted because of COVID-19.
+Fund balance, as of June 30, 2024, is \$171,277.